AmeriCares: History

+Leadership

+Macauley served as the CEO of AmeriCares from 1979 to 2002 and chairman of the board until his death caused by emphysema in 2010.

-Michael J. Nyenhuis has served as CEO of Americares from 2014 until March 14, 2020.
-His salary is reported at approximately $500,000.
+Michael J. Nyenhuis served as CEO from 2014 until March 2020, when he was succeeded by Christine Squires.

-Americares recently announced that former executive vice president and chief development officer Christine Squires has superseded Nyenhuis as CEO of the Americares Foundation.
-As the new CEO of Americares, Squires will have the responsibility of overseeing all of Americares' global operations.
-Nyenhuis is reported to have become CEO of UNICEF USA.
+AmeriCares announced in 2020 that former executive vice president and chief development officer Christine Squires has superseded Nyenhuis as CEO of the AmeriCares Foundation.

-Prior to joining Americares in 2016, Squires served as a chief operating officer for Physicians for Human Rights, where she oversaw the organization's global development and strategic planning efforts.
-Squires also headed up growth and fundraising for Human Rights Watch and spent 10 years at the United States Fund for UNICEF.
-She holds a bachelor's degree in English from the University of Delaware and is a graduate of the Center for Creative Leadership's Executive Development Program.

-Jerry Leamon has served as the chairman of the board of Americares Foundation.
-Leamon joined the Americares board in 2005 and was elected chairman in 2015.
+Jerry Leamon has served as the chairman of the board of AmeriCares Foundation.
+Leamon joined the AmeriCares board in 2005 and was elected chairman in 2015.
 He retired from the Deloitte network in 2012 as global managing director responsible for client and market-facing programs.